cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

 The {{< param cfy_manager_name >}} doesn't inspect the returned value, so it can be any object.
 Plugin authors are advised to return a description of all the differences, so that the `update` operation can act upon them.

 {{% note title="Warning" %}}
-If `check_drift` returns an empty or false value, `update` operations will not run, and even in case of blueprint changes (eg. if the node properties changed), the instances will not be updated or reinstalled.
+If `check_drift` returns an empty or false value, `update` operations will not run, and even in case of blueprint changes (e.g. if the node properties have changed), the instances will not be updated or reinstalled.
 Take care to always return a non-empty value if there are _any_ changes to the instances.
 {{% /note %}}

-If the `check_drift` operation is not implemented, the instances are only considered drifted if there are relevant blueprint changes (eg. the node properties changed).
+If the `check_drift` operation is not implemented, the instances are only considered drifted if there are relevant blueprint changes (e.g. the node properties have changed).

 ### The `update` operations